ChimoryX/ChimoryX/README.md

 - "NOW'S YOUR CHANCE TO BE A [[BIG SHOT]]!!" - Spamton G Spamton
 - "グレートだぜ!" - Josuke Part 4
 - "やれやれだぜ" - Jotaro
-- "You dirty liar!
-You scumbag!
-You...
-You made me...
-You got in my head.
-You just...
-You just lie about everything, don't you?!
-You can mess with minds, too, can't you?
-The Stupid Sauce, the Vegan thing...
-God knows what else!" - Jax
 - "Today, I killed mother.
 Or maybe it was yesterday." - Meursault
 - "As I awoke from unsettling dreams, I had transformed into some hideous pest." - Gregor
 - "Sheesh not cool dude, Personal space." - Rhett